 - 1) "Who has a seat at the table?"
-Examines the composition of the Boards and their ability to engage in policymaking and take decisions in furtherance of their statutory goals; - 2) "Who is at the helm?"
-Analyses the qualifications of the Board's leadership the Chairperson and the Member Secretary, the length and stability of their tenure, and whether they are well-placed to guide the Boards' functioning; and - 3) "Who is in the field?"
-Evaluates the adequacy of the Boards' capacity particularly technical capacity to perform critical functions like consent granting, inspection, monitoring, and enforcement.
+Examines the composition of the Boards and their ability to engage in policymaking and take decisions in furtherance of their statutory goals; - "Who is at the helm?"
+Analyses the qualifications of the Board's leadership the Chairperson and the Member Secretary, the length and stability of their tenure, and whether they are well-placed to guide the Boards' functioning: and - "Who is in the field?"
+Evaluates the adequacy of the Boards' capacity particularly technical capacity to perform critical functions like consent granting, inspection, monitoring, and enforcement. - 4) "Are they in the green?"
+Analyses the fiscal health and autonomy of the Boards, examines revenue collection and spending patterns, and evaluates their capacity to effectively utilise finances.